merlinschumacher/nelko-p21-capture/README.md

 BITMAP 0,0,12,284,1,?????AT???GuC??
 ... [truncated]
 ```

+It only supports a subset of TSPL2 commands like:

+- SIZE
+- GAP
+- DIRECTION
+- DENSITY
+- CLS
+- BITMAP
+- SELFTEST: This triggers the test print, the printer generates when hitting the power button once.
+- PRINT x: Prints x copies of the label
+- BAR: prints only a completely black label
+- BARCODE: might do something, but doesn't correspond to the TSPL2 syntax.
+I saw it print a slightly messy black bar.
+I skipped all other barcode commands, after checking if QRCODE works.
+It doesn't.

 The printer also exposes a serial USB connection to the PC but only returns `ERROR0` on any command.